Chile: UN chief demands probe into protester deaths | DW | 21.10.2019

 What started as mass fare-dodging led by students turned into violence and vandalism over the course of the week, with fires set to metro stations and damage done to other parts of the capital.

-About 9,400 military personnel have been deployed in a bid to keep the peace, according to the Department of Defense.
+About 9,400 military personnel have been deployed to keep the peace, according to the Department of Defense.

 The rioting has led to millions of dollars in damage to burned buses and destroyed metro stops, office buildings and storefronts.